gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 this feels like a case of a tool trying to be helpful by making assumptions that turn into surprising behaviour when the assumptions don't hold.
-These types of problems tend to be hard to debug as the symptoms of the problem are far removed from the source of the problem (cargo couldn't find a dependency because I put its configuration in a directory whose named started with a ".").
+These types of problems tend to be hard to debug as the symptoms of the problem are far removed from the source of the problem (Cargo couldn't find a dependency because I put its configuration in a directory whose named started with a ".").
 In addition it's often hard to find documentation or advice online for this reason.
 It wasn't obvious that this was a quirk of `(source_tree ...)` so I didn't know to